Lartsch/Croc_Pot/README.md

 # Croc_Pot

 ## INTRODUCTION :
-  - This project is developed for the HAK5 KeyCroc (Croc_Pot in development and testing)
+* This project is developed for the HAK5 KeyCroc
+  - Keycroc is a powerful pentesting device use ethically and responsibly
+  - Thanks to everyone at HAK5 for this platform to work on
+  - (Croc_Pot in development and testing)

 * **Croc_Pot_Payload.txt**
   - Will start OS detection scan to see what OS the keycroc is pluged into (usb), collect some data off the target pc, automatically start an SSH session with connected target pc (wifi) and start Croc_Pot script